-This colour photograph of Aboriginal artist Jimmy Pike was taken by the Commonwealth Government’s Australian Overseas Information Service in 1990, when he attended an exhibition of his work at the Nolan Gallery at Lanyon in Canberra.
+This colour photograph of Aboriginal artist Jimmy Pike, also known by his Walmajarri name Kurnti Kujarri, was taken by the Australian Government’s Australian Overseas Information Service in 1990.
+He was attending an exhibition of his work at the Nolan Gallery at Lanyon in the Australian Capital Territory.
 In the photograph Pike is leaning against a tree, wearing a shirt featuring one of his own designs.
 Part of the Lanyon property can be seen behind him.

-Jimmy Pike (c1940–2002), a Walmajarri man, was born near Japingka in the north of Western Australia.
-He lived a traditional lifestyle in the Great Sandy Desert until his early teens when he came to live at Cherrabun Station.
+- Jimmy Pike (c1940–2002), a Walmajarri man, was born near Japingka in the north of Western Australia.
+Jimmy Pike’s Walmajarri name was Kurnti Kujarra and he lived a traditional lifestyle in the Great Sandy Desert until his early teens when he went to live at Cherrabun Station.
 Pike was among the last of the Walmajarri to leave the desert and go north to the sheep and cattle stations in the river valleys of the Kimberley.
 The white station owner gave him the name Jimmy Pike after the champion jockey who rode Phar Lap.

-From 1986 until his sudden death from a heart attack in 2002, Pike divided much of his time between his bush camp on the edge of the Great Sandy Desert and his coastal home in Broome, creating artwork which drew extensively on his life experiences.
+- From 1986 until his sudden death from a heart attack in 2002, Pike divided much of his time between his bush camp on the edge of the Great Sandy Desert and his coastal home in Broome.
+He created artwork that drew extensively on his life experiences.
 Portrayed through his artwork are the stories of his people and his knowledge of country, including waterholes, plants and animals, so crucial to survival in the desert.